wacxv/havenbloom/README.md

 ### 3. Monitoring GUI

+For the packaged Windows version, launch the executable inside `DOPPLER-GUI/` or `SMARTWATCH-GUI/` on a Bluetooth-enabled laptop or desktop.
+The packaged GUI is the intended way to connect the monitoring devices.

-In a third terminal, install the Python dependencies and start one of the BLE monitors:
+For development, install the Python dependencies in a third terminal and run one of the source monitors:

 ```bash
 cd GUI